AAGaming00/Material-You-Apps/README.md

 # Social Media:

+(MAY be against TOS, IM NOT RESPONSIBLE FOR ANYTHING! although you should be fine!)

 # Youtube:
-### Use the tutorials down bellow!
-(Against TOS, IM NOT RESPONSIBLE FOR A BAN! you should be okay tho!)
+### Use the tutorials down below!

 ### [YT Material you (Tutorial I made) ](https://github.com/TheyEatFood/Material-You-Apps/releases)